We strongly urge you to read this FAQ in its entirety before submitting your application.

 What is your refund policy?

-If you are accepted to the show and later decide that you are unable to participate, we will refund your booth fee in full, provided that you let us know twelve weeks before the show date.
-No refunds will be offered to vendors who drop out less than twelve weeks prior to the show.
+If you are accepted to the show and later decide that you are unable to participate, we will refund your booth fee in full, provided that you let us know eight weeks before the show date.
+No refunds will be offered to vendors who drop out less than eight weeks prior to the show.

 Late Fees: You will be notified of the booth invoice due date in the first vendor newsletter you receive.
 Late booth fee payments will be subject to a late fee of 5% of the total booth fee, compounding weekly.
 If you have chosen not to participate in the show, simply ignoring the invoice is not the same as letting us know you are withdrawing.
 Please let us know as soon as possible if you are withdrawing so that we may offer your spot to another vendor with enough time for them to accept.